neilparkst/ThumbsupGroceries-frontend/README.md

 ## ⚙️ Setup

-In /src/Data/Settings.ts, modify the domain line to follow this format using your own production and test server URLs:
+In `/src/Data/Settings.ts`, modify the `domain` line to follow this format using your own production and test server URLs:

 ```ts
 export const domain = process.env.REACT_APP_ENV === 'production'